 Dr. Vidya Sagar Hasija, Ph.D.
 (Electrical Engineering), ME (Power System), MBA (Operation Management), has more than 30 years of experience in defense R&D projects of strategic importance and spin-off projects for societal mission.
 He has been associated with major projects of the Defense Research Development Organization (DRDO), India as Senior Scientist for design & development of power and control systems and won prestigious technology awards for the development of Laser Technology projects.
 Presently, he is based in Brampton, Canada and is instrumental in consultancy projects on Renewable Energy sources and community development programs.
 Dr. Hasija is a goal-oriented and hard-working professional who thrives in a team-oriented environment.
 He is a Fellow of the Institution of Engineers, Life Member, Laser Society of India and Senior Member IEEE for the last 20 years

 Srimanta has over 20 years of experience in research and project management in Canada, Asia and Africa (e.g. Ontario Public Health, Rotary, UN Migration Agency – IOM Sudan, WHO Fellow - China, Anhui University, Canadian Universities & Non-Profits, etc.).
-Srimanta is an adjunct professor at York University’s School of Social Work, the CEO at the Social Planning Council of Peel, a Field Supervisor for graduate students in several Canadian universities, the past president of the Rotary Club and a member of various associations.
+Srimanta is the CEO at the Social Planning Council of Peel, an adjunct professor at York University, professor (Part-time) at Sheridan, a Field Supervisor for graduate students in several Canadian universities, the past president of the Rotary Club Mississauga-Airport and a member of various associations.
 Srimanta has published one book (a comparative analysis of the gender inequality in India and China) and implemented more than 160 community research projects over 10 years.
 In addition to his doctoral degree, Srimanta holds a M.A. from the University of Western Ontario (Canada), a Master’s Certificate in Project Management from the Schulich School of Business at York University (Canada), a Master of Law in Population Sciences from Beijing University (China), a Master of Population Sciences from the International Institute for Population Sciences (India), and a M.A. in Statistics from Utkal University (India)

-Christopher McLeish is a senior researcher and program coordinator with the Social Planning Council (SPC) of Peel.
+Christopher McLeish is a research director with the Social Planning Council (SPC) of Peel.
 He holds a Ph.D. and master’s degree in educational psychology (University at Buffalo).
 Christopher is the author of the 2016 Peel-Halton Workforce Characteristics Report, and the subject of his dissertation was the social context of engagement with learning among seventh-grade students.
 Furthermore, he has taught psychology and research methods to Humber College and University at Buffalo (UB) students.
 Christopher proposed, developed, and led a seminar for UB freshmen titled “Stereotypes, Emotions, Quality of Life”.
 Christopher possesses an abundance of skill and experience in student outcomes, quantitative research methods, qualitative research methods, inclusive learning environments, and organizational development.

 Suresh Subramaniam, Data Scientist and Program Manager